This is a reference page for comics about the Confederate raid on St. Albans, VT (19 October, 1864).

 AMERICAN HERITAGE: “The Hit-and-Run Raid” (For compiled details of the various scenes)

-~ “St. Albans was as drowsy a Vermont town as any there was —until the Confederate Army’s enthusiastic but incompetent bank robbers put on a wild half-hour of extravagant melodrama” ~
+~ “St. Albans was as drowsy a Vermont town as any there was — until the Confederate Army’s enthusiastic but incompetent bank robbers put on a wild half-hour of extravagant melodrama” ~

 - …

-“THE RAID” (1954)
+“THE RAID” (1954 FILM)

 WIKIPEDIA: “The Raid (1954 film)”